Clayton Morrow: Life and career

 Morrow was born in July 1974 to Emmy and Oscar award-winning screenwriter Barry Morrow (born 1948) in Hennepin County, Minnesota.
 He is sometimes credited as Clayton M. Morrow and Clay Morrow (not to be confused with the fictional character of the same name).
+He was portrayed as a youth in the movies Bill and Bill: On His Own.
 He has been married to Cindy Morrow, who is also an animator, since December 1, 1998.
 They have one child.

 For Dexter's Laboratory, created by Genndy Tartakovsky, he served as one of the storyboard artists for 13 episodes, later working on The Powerpuff Girls, created by Craig McCracken, for 8 episodes.
 In 2001, he wrote and storyboarded the television film The Flintstones: On the Rocks, based on the cartoon series sitcom by Hanna-Barbera.
 His wife Cindy also wrote and storyboarded the film.

 He then worked at Disney Television Animation, in which he worked on Paul Rudish's Mickey Mouse shorts from 2013 until 2016, later returning from 2018 to 2019 but was not involved in its sequel series The Wonderful World of Mickey Mouse.
 He served as the storyboard director for Camp Lazlo for 15 episodes and worked on Chowder for 9 episodes.
 Morrow serves as the supervising director for The Cuphead Show!, which was released on Netflix in 2022.
 Morrow also worked on Kick Buttowski: Suburban Daredevil from 2011 until 2012 and served as the dialogue director and supervising producer for Billy Dilley's Super-Duper Subterranean Summer including The Grim Adventures of Billy & Mandy for two episodes.